 It’s What You Hold On to

-In the times of trials, it is easy to hold onto the pain, the loss, and the despair of it happening again.
+In times of trials, it is easy to hold onto the pain, the loss, and the despair of it happening again.
 It is easy to get mad at the dreams and false hopes that were trampled upon.
-The question is do we hold onto hope or The True Hope that will never leave us or forsake us.
+The question is do we hold onto hope or The True Hope that will never leave us or forsake us?
 I remember the dread of tests and shots and being sent to the Emergency Department one more time.

-Every time despair drained in me.
+Every time, despair drained me.
 The fire licked at my feet and I felt like I was walking on the broken pieces of me.
 In those moments, I learned, that in that crucible, at that moment, to hold onto who I was walking through that fire with me.
 That was God.
 Hupomone.Hold onto Who is walking through that fire with you Click To Tweet